ashishM11/apache_sqoop_pracs/README.md

 		--target-dir /sqoop/nye/classicmodels/empl-freeform2 \
 		--as-avrodatafile

-	*	NOTE:

-   --split-by is used to distribute the values from table across the mappers uniformly i.e. say u have 100 unique records(primary key) and if there are 4 mappers, --split-by (primary key column) will help to distribute you data-set evenly among the mappers.

-   $CONDITIONS is used by Sqoop process, it will replace with a unique condition expression internally to get the data-set.
+	*	NOTE: --split-by is used to distribute the values from table across the mappers uniformly i.e. say u have 100 unique records(primary key) and if there are 4 mappers, --split-by (primary key column) will help to distribute you data-set evenly among the mappers.$CONDITIONS is used by Sqoop process, it will replace with a unique condition expression internally to get the data-set.
 If you run a parallel import, the map tasks will execute your query with different values substituted in for $CONDITIONS. e.g., one mapper may execute "select bla from foo WHERE (id >=0 AND id < 10000)", and the next mapper may execute "select bla from foo WHERE (id >= 10000 AND id < 20000)" and so on.

 # sqoop lists commands:

 	  sqoop list-databases \
 	  --connect jdbc:mysql://localhost \
 	  --username root -password cloudera

 	  sqoop list-tables \
 	  --connect jdbc:mysql://localhost/retail_db \
 	  --username root -password cloudera

 # sqoop Eval Commands:

 * (-e,--query <statement> 	|Execute statement in SQL).

 	    sqoop-eval \
 	    --connect jdbc:mysql://localhost/retail_db \
 	    --username root -password cloudera \
 	    --query "select * from categories limit 5"

 	    sqoop-eval \
 	    --connect jdbc:mysql://localhost/retail_db \
 	    --username root -password cloudera \
 	    --e "select category_id as 'catID',category_name as 'catName' from categories limit 5"

 # Sqoop job Commands:

  * How to create sqoop job

 	   sqoop job --create listsDB -- list-databases \
 	   --connect "jdbc:mysql://localhost" \
 	   --username retail_dba \
 	   -P

 	   sqoop job --create listsTabs -- list-tables \
 	   --connect "jdbc:mysql://localhost/retail" \
 	   --username retail_dba \
 	   -P

  * How to run Sqoop Job

  	 sqoop job --exec [Job-Name]

 * List all the Sqoop Jobs

   	sqoop job --list

 * how to check SQOOP parameters in Jobs

   	sqoop job --show [Job-Name]

 * How to delete SQOOP Jobs

   	sqoop job --delete [Job-Name]